Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 - The Bank regularly engages with FMIs to discuss developments and ongoing issues and provide oversight perspectives.

-If the Bank considers it necessary, it may request additional meetings between the FMI and the Bank’s staff, management or deputy governor to discuss any concerns regarding systemic risk.
+If the Bank considers it necessary, it may request additional meetings between the FMI and the Bank’s staff, management or deputy governor to discuss any concerns regarding systemic risk or payments system risk.

 Finally, the Bank closely monitors any changes proposed by FMIs, including the development of new products and services and modifications to the FMIs’ rules, procedures and operations.
-The Bank conducts reviews of proposed changes to determine whether those changes would be acceptable from the perspective of systemic risk.
+The Bank conducts reviews of proposed changes to determine whether those changes would be acceptable from the perspective of systemic risk or payments system risk.

 3.4 Oversight of Foreign-Domiciled FMIs